How to install Boost library in Ubuntu or any Debian based distribution

 $ g++ -I /path/boost_1_79_0 example.cpp -o sample

-Once the program is compiled successfully you can test out this basic sample.
+Once the programme is compiled successfully, you can test out the output.

 $ ./sample